bradleyeckert/hermes/README.md

 Making the UART connector easily accessible does not reduce cybersecurity in any way.
 Without the keys, it is totally locked down.

 ## Tests
-`test.c` - A simulation of two ports connected by a noisy null-modem cable
+`moletest.c` - A simulation of two ports connected by a noisy null-modem cable

 `read.c` - Code for decrypting the `demofile.bin` created by `test.c`

 ## Folder structure

 `/src` C99 source code for `mole`
-`/src/siphash` SipHash repository (submodule)
+`/src/blake2s` Blake2s repository (submodule)
 `/src/xchacha` XChaCha20 repository (submodule)
 `/src/tests` Tests (each test file has a `main` function)
 `/docs` Documentation for `mole`

+---
+Note: Contains [submodules](https://www.geeksforgeeks.org/how-to-clone-git-repositories-including-submodules/).
+Use `git clone --recurse <url>` to clone.